vincentmorneau/apex-pwa/doc/part7.md

 });
 ```

-Steps:
+Steps for running this server:

+* Edit `pushNotification.js` and replace with your Firebase account information where indicated
 * Open a terminal
-* Go to this directory
+* `cd` into the `~/server/` directory
-* Edit server.js and replace with your Firebase account information where indicated
-* Run `npm install`
+* Execute `npm install`
-* Run `node server.js`
+* Execute `node pushNotification.js`

-TODO
+Then the push notification server will be running on port 3050, which hosts the REST endpoint that we are calling in PL/SQL.

 ## Receiving a Push Notification

-TODO
+In the previous steps, we have seen how to send a push notification to all subscribed users.
+Now we will see how to receive a push notification and display it on the device.

+As explained previously, the service worker is a JavaScript file that runs code in the background, so it is the perfect candidate to listen for incoming push notifications and do something with it.
+Back to our service worker file, we will add a new event:

 ```javascript
 /* === ~/sw.js === */